 PhD MA BMus LRAM

-Having studied initially at the Purcell School of Music, Chris then trained at the Royal Academy of Music, specialising in harmony and composition, with principal studies on the violin and viola, and second study on the piano.
-Later, he completed an MA in Music Education at University College London.
-Chris worked in secondary music education for over 20 years, teaching academic music, directing chamber orchestras and teaching the piano and violin.
+Having studied initially at the Purcell School of Music, Chris then trained at the Royal Academy of Music.
+Later, he completed an MA in Music Education at University College London, also working in secondary music education for 20 years, directing chamber orchestras and teaching the piano and violin.

-Outside LST, Chris is a Pearl Jubilee Research Fellow at Margaret Beaufort Institute of Theology, Cambridge.
-Here he is engaged in a two-year project to promote the intellectual and spiritual legacy of Jacques and Raïssa Maritain in the UK, and working on a monograph in Thomistic musical aesthetics.
-In March 2024, Chris convened a groundbreaking conference at MBIT – ‘Beggars for Heaven’ – which appraised the Maritain’s witness to the mission of the laity, and their saintly lives lived in the pursuit of truth, beauty and goodness.
-He has an abiding love for the English metaphysical poets, Bach, Robert Schumann, and jazz music, and was until recently, the regular pianist for the London Jazz Vespers Project based at Westminster Central Hall.
-Chris lives in Norwich, he is married to Liz, a nurse, and they have 6 children aged between 11 and 28.
+Outside LST, Chris is a Research Fellow at Margaret Beaufort Institute of Theology, where he is engaged in a project to promote the intellectual and spiritual legacy of Jacques and Raïssa Maritain, and writing a monograph in musical aesthetics.
+He has an abiding love for the English metaphysical poets, J.S.
+Bach, Robert Schumann, and jazz music.
+Chris lives in Norwich, he is married to Liz, a nurse, and they have 6 children aged between 12 and 29.

-2023, ‘A Music Which Only the Intellect Can Understand: Interpreting Maritain’s Creative Intuition in Art and Poetry.’
+2023, ‘A Music Which Only the Intellect Can Understand.’
 American Maritain Association, University of Dallas.

 2022, ‘Reason Hears: Music, Goodness and the Virtuous Aesthetic Experience.’
 American Maritain Association, DeSales University.